About

 For example, these muffins take 15-20 minutes at 375ºF.
 So I’d suggest taking a peek at the muffins through the door at 13 minutes.
 Then checking with a toothpick at 15 minutes for any wet batter.

-Add 1-2 minutes of baking time depending on if your toothpick came out with wet batter or just a tiny amount.
+Add 1-2 minutes of baking time depending on if your toothpick came out with a lot of wet batter or just a tiny amount.

 bite taken out of almond matcha muffin with mug on wood board